Santa Maria la Nueva, Zamora (Zamora, Spain)

 photo by Joël Jalladeau

-- which further establish the motif as one of carnal sin.
+- which further establish the motif as one of serious sin.